OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 Open Banking Specifications include various fields of Enumerated data types, where either the values are fixed to a OBL defined set of alternatives (i.e. Static Enumerations), or flexible with an initial OBL defined set of alternatives, and ASPSPs can use/extend these alternatives (i.e. Namespaced Enumerations).

-While Static Enumerations are listed on each API Specification page, Namespaced Enumerations are captured on the Namespaced Enumerations page.
+While Static Enumerations are listed on each API Specification page, Namespaced Enumerations are captured on the Namespaced Enumerations page and the [External_External_codesets reporsitory](https://github.com/OpenBankingUK/External_Interal_CodeSets).

-A repository of external and internal enumerations is available [here](https://github.com/OpenBankingUK/External_Interal_CodeSets).

 ### Common Payload Structure